ryanRfox/azure-quickstart-templates/bitshares-ubuntu-vm/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

 This template uses the Azure Linux CustomScript extension to deploy a BitShares Node containing both a witness node and graphical user interface web wallet.
-The deployment template creates an Ubuntu 16.04 LTS VM, installs the BitShares witness node and GUI wallet.
-You may select to build from source or install from PPA.
+The deployment template creates an Ubuntu 16.04 LTS VM, installs the BitShares witness node and GUI wallet by building from source.